X Close Menu

 Day-to-day, the role itself is reasonably structured – you speak to patients at their bedsides and any queries you get you work out with the doctors and nurses on shift.
 You also get to help make a difference to the patient’s journey whilst they are in hospital and when they are ready to be discharged.

 The Macmillan Medicine Management role is still in its infancy.
 A lot of research about how to establish a patient’s drug history without needing to bring them into hospital has been carried out.
 Unfortunately, the patients we see are in the hospital mainly due to their illness so to be able to help reduce further trips in is a great feeling.
 We’ve just started contacting our first patients and are already seeing promising results from the new service, this will hopefully reduce unnecessary treatment delays and reduce drug interactions.

-Ian chose UH Bristol on the recommendation from a friend who told him of the benefits of working at UH Bristol and when Ian started in the Trust he quickly became very passionate about what he did and continues to do.
+Ian chose UH Bristol and Weston on the recommendation from a friend who told him of the benefits of working at UH Bristol and Weston and when Ian started in the Trust he quickly became very passionate about what he did and continues to do.

-Ian would recommend UH Bristol to anyone, he is local to Bristol and loves that there is a lot of culture and history in the city.
+Ian would recommend UH Bristol and Weston to anyone, he is local to the area and loves that there is a lot of culture and history in the city.